-5. Your day job biggest is the investment of all
+5. Your day job is the biggest investment of all

-I know that some millennials feel that the purpose of a job is to fulfil your passion.
+I know that some millennials feel that the purpose of a job is to fulfill your passion.
 It should be aligned entirely with your passion.
 They proclaim that “we should work for passion alone and not for money“.
 Some even consider thinking about money and how the worker benefits to be selfish, entitled and too practical.

 However, my perspective about my day job is a different one.
 I personally see my day job as my biggest investment.
-I am spending an extremely important asset that can never be recovered back – time – to achieve steady monthly inflow of income and to secure more in the future.
+I am spending an extremely important asset that can never be recovered back – time – to achieve a steady monthly inflow of income and to secure more in the future.

 Thus, I try to optimize my day job but finding the one which I find the work somewhat interesting, don’t mind doing, would likely be relevant in the next decade, gives me autonomy and can provide me the best possible rewards (material and non-material) for my time and effort.

 Say you’re doing human resource, in most companies you’d probably do similar things – talent acquisition, talent management, employee engagement, payroll etc. However, if you work in F&B family owned business instead of pharmaceutical MNC in Singapore.
 The pay, benefits, prospects and work-life balance may vary greatly.
-So, if the amount of work is the same, why not pick the better deal that gives you the best ROI to make your time and effort worth it?

 Besides looking at the benefits now, it is also important to think about the future returns on your current investment into your day job.